HBD-BH/Unity_Reacher/README.md

 To run the notebook, you also have to download the `Reacher` environment from Udacity's [project page](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control).
 If your system is not Linux, please adjust the respective line of code in the beginning of `Continuous_Control.ipynb` to point to your environment.

+### Running the code

+To run the code, please open `Continuous_Control.ipynb` as a Jupyter notebook and follow the instructions given therein.